Immanuel-C/IOptimize/README.md

 You will also need to install premake5 for the build system.
 Use premake5 to build to generate to whatever editor/compiler you would like to use.

 For Visual Studio 2022 you can then press start and the application will run!

+## How to build The C API

+To build the C API you need a compiler that support C17.
+You must link against
+- User32
+- Advapi32
+- Cfgmgr32
+- Setupapi

+To build as a shared library you must define `IOPTIMIZE_EXPORT_DLL` in the preprocess defines.

 ##